Antarctic Peninsula - 11-12 day voyages with 5-7 days kayaking; Departures: November to March; Cost: From US$11,700

-South Georgia, Falkland Islands and Antarctic Peninsula - 15-18 day voyages with 7-9 days kayaking; Departures: November to March; Cost: From US$12,350
+South Georgia, Falkland Islands and Antarctic Peninsula - 20-day voyages with 8-10 days kayaking; Departures: November to March; Cost: From US$15,950/person

-These polar kayaking adventures take place aboard the mother-ship, Polar Pioneer, home to Southern Sea Ventures' fleet of sturdy plastic kayaks.
+In 2019, these polar kayaking adventures take place aboard the mother-ship, Polar Pioneer, home to Southern Sea Ventures' fleet of sturdy plastic kayaks.
+In 2019/20 we commence operations on a brand new vessel, the Greg Mortimer with state of the art capabilities.
 If you choose to paddle in Antarctica, you’ll be a member of a small select paddling group that is accompanied by a dedicated kayak guide.
 You’ll have the option to kayak every day that conditions permit—or even twice a day—while you are in the Peninsula.
 These are small-ship expedition cruises rather than fully programmed tours, and each Antarctic sea kayaking trip is guaranteed to have new and exciting experiences.
-Voyages range from 11 and 12 day Antarctic Peninsula trips to 18 and 20 day voyages combining the Peninsula and South Georgia.
-Paddlers can choose Fly & Sail voyages, removing one sea leg, appealing to those who’d prefer just one crossing of the Drake Passage.
-For your South Georgia voyage, you can choose to fly in from Santiago or Punta Arenas, Chile, to meet your ship in the Falkland’s capital and finish by sailing to Puerto Williams in Chile or Ushuaia in Argentina.
+Voyages range from 11 and 12 day Antarctic Peninsula trips to 20-day voyages combining the Peninsula and South Georgia.
+Paddlers can choose Fly & Sail voyages, removing one sea leg, appealing to those who’d prefer just one crossing of the Drake Passage. .
+For your South Georgia voyage, the trips begin and finish in Ushuaia, Argentina.
 Travel time to the Antarctic Peninsula is cut by at least a day when you fly from Punta Arenas, Chile, to King George Island on the Peninsula’s northern tip or vice versa.
 No matter what voyage you choose, you’re sure to experience the trip of a lifetime!